rust-lang/book/nostarch/chapter07.md

 Modules form a hierarchical structure, much like another structure in computing that you’re used to: file systems!
 We can use Rust’s module system along with multiple files to split Rust projects up so that not everything lives in *src/lib.rs*.
-For this example, we will start with this code in *src/lib.rs*:
+For this example, we will start with the code in Listing 7-3:

 <figure>
 <span class="filename">Filename: src/lib.rs</span>